 Shopping Cart Migration Tools

 Ecommerce is quickly becoming the new age of business development.
 Nowadays, a website without an online store is becoming more an exemption than a norm.
 Many, if not most, people with access to a stable internet now know how to buy something online.
 A significant portion of them now does it regularly.
-It’s no wonder why global ecommerce sales could most likely hit $4.89 trillion by the end of 2021.
+It’s no wonder why global ecommerce sales are projected to exceed $8 trillion by 2026.

 As businesses traverse through the world of ecommerce, an important decision they must make is what the best shopping cart software for their business is.
 There are many options available today to run ecommerce websites on— Shopify, Magento, WordPress, Squarespace, and many others.
 Sometimes, a business or brand has to shift to a different provider even after setting up a store on a different provider but don’t know what needs to happen or if it’s even possible at all.
 That’s what we will talk about today.